 - Income must be banked as soon as practicable but at least weekly.
 All outstanding items for banking must be banked by the last day of each month.
-All cheques awaiting banking must be locked away overnight. - Adequate detail to enable each remittance to be identified must be entered or attached to the paying in slip/remittance advice summary.
-A copy of this documentation must be offered to JS2 in the weekly run to support postings to the nominal ledger and ensure VAT is duly accounted for. - Only the Institution's official paying in book must be used for banking income.
+All cheques awaiting banking must be locked away overnight. - Details of all remittances are recorded on the monthly bank coding reports sent to JS2 who extract VAT details directly from the ProConnect invoice and receipt numbers logged against each paying in slip number.

+Only the Institution's official paying in book must be used for banking income.
 Regional Treasurers will be provided with paying in books enabling them to pay monies into the CIHT main account with ability to identify the region that has deposited monies.